 The real point of that business about 10,000 hours is to not take yourself too seriously.
 Relax.
 Enjoy it.
 The more relaxed you are, short of falling asleep, the better you will do.

 Practice right to get it right.
-There is an old saying circulated amongst us that “practice makes perfect.”
-Like many hoary American notions, this one is wrong.
-Like my old mentor and colleague Dr. Frank Dance likes to say, practice just makes permanent.
+There is an old saying circulated among us bipedal types that practice makes perfect.
+Like many hoary American notions, this one is wrong, too.
+My old mentor and colleague Dr. Frank Dance likes to say that practice doesn’t make perfect, it just makes permanent.
 So if you practice wrong you will develop the wrong skills.
 Fortunately, if you are listening to one of my recorded induction talks, this will not be a problem.

 (It doesn’t have to be one of my recorded induction talks, of course.
-There are many good ones around.)
+There are a few other good ones around.)

-When correctly done (or even just almost correctly done), your self hypnosis practice will eventually enable you to use self hypnosis in almost any situation.
-Quickly, sometimes in a matter of mere seconds.
-You will have internalized the procedure to the point that it is almost automatic.
+When correctly done (or even just almost correctly done), your self-hypnosis practice will eventually enable you to use it in almost any situation.
+Quickly, sometimes in a matter of mere seconds once you have internalized the procedure to the point where it is almost automatic.
 (You probably cannot fully grasp the meaning of this just yet, but it will become apparent to you when you get there.)

 This may not sound like a “rule” to be followed, properly speaking.
 But it is in the sense of being something by which to govern yourself and your hypnosis practice.

 An orchestra conductor is an example of this kind of thing.
 The conductor is of most use in working with the band and getting all the kinks and timing worked out.
 After that the band can play the piece without a conductor.
-I know because been in orchestras and bands where we did it many times.
+I know because back in the day I was in orchestras and bands where we did it many times.
 (Musical conductors call in sick, too.)

 So once you have the procedure down pat and you feel ready, you can quit listening to the induction talk and just think your way through it.